 SAFARI can help policymakers visualise various long-term low-carbon development trajectories for India, based on technology and policy intervention scenarios of their interest.
 One of the key imperatives has been to capture as many inter-sectoral interlinkages as possible, in a bottom-up manner.
 In this model, demands from SDG goals drive growth in the agriculture, residential, commercial, industry, and transport sectors.
 Sectoral growth is suitably adjusted by constraints in the availability of water, land, and materials.
 System dynamics allows us to capture the physical impact of these resource constraints and interdependencies among the demand sectors.

-Phase 3 (ongoing) is using the demand estimates from Phase 2 to arrive at an ideal energy supply mix using optimisation scenarios.
-This will help explore the extent to which the demands can be met through fossil-free sources.
-Also in Phase 3, the team is soft-linking a macroeconomic computable general equilibrium (CGE) model with SAFARI to explore the macroeconomic implications of achieving developmental goals.
+In Phase 3, using the demand estimates from Phase 2, we arrived at an ideal energy supply mix using a least-cost algorithm.
+This helped explore the extent to which the demands can be met through fossil-free sources.
+Also in Phase 3, the team soft-linked a macroeconomic computable general equilibrium (CGE) model with SAFARI to explore the macroeconomic implications of achieving developmental goals.

 SAFARI is the team’s first attempt at understanding the interlinkages and interdependencies in select sectors of the economy.
 Insights from and the approach followed in SAFARI Version 1 can be read in the documents listed under the “Downloads”.